Visiting Walt Disney World in February 2026

 - Muppet*Vision 3D permanently closed on June 8, 2025.

-- Disney Junior Play and Dance! will be closed from May 25, 2025, through Fall 2025.
+- Disney Junior Play and Dance! will be closed from May 25, 2025, through 2026.

 - Villains Unfairly Ever After Show opened on May 27, 2025.

 - Rock ‘n’ Roller Coaster Starring Aerosmith will be closing at some point in 2026 for reimagining.
-The newly reimagined attraction starring The Muppets will debut at some point in 2026 as well.
-Official dates have yet to be announced, but we do know that fans of the coaster starring Aerosmith will be able to enjoy it through 2025!
+The newly reimagined attraction starring The Muppets will debut in Summer 2026.

 Animal Kingdom

-- It is anticipated that Dino-Rama, as a whole, will likely close at some point to make way for a major expansion.
+- Dinoland USA, as a whole, will likely close at some point to make way for a major expansion.
 Disney has announced that the replacement will be “Tropical Americas at Animal Kingdom.”
 Concepts include Encanto and Indiana Jones, and DINOSAUR will be converted into an Indiana Jones attraction.
-Dates have yet to be announced for this major project; however, Disney has announced that DINOSAUR will remain open through 2025.

 Other